amirhossein-ahmadian/airydraw/README.md

 In practice, it was observed that the outputs of the classifier network were quite noisy.
 For example, when the hand remained in the ‘fist’ state, the classifier would output ‘fist’ most of the times, but sometimes it also resulted in ‘normal’ at one or two frames (iterations) and then quickly returned to the true state.
 To address this, a type of smoothing was used.
 The basic idea is that if the hand is currently in normal/fist state, it is more likely to remain in the same state at the next frame.
 In other words, we can consider a hidden Markov model with two states, where the transition probability from each state to itself is higher than its transition probability to the other state.
 This idea has been currently implemented by the following simple rule: in order to increment the counter, it is not enough that the winner class (normal/fist) changes, but the probability of the new winner class should be also higher than the other class by a fixed threshold value.

 The *fistdetector.py* file is the implementation of the neural network classifier.
+The trained network has been saved in *fist_network**** files.
 The complete signal detector has been implemented as the class *SignalDetector* in *detector.py*.

 # References
 This project uses some material (including a trained TensorFlow model) and code form the following work: